kristopolous/2019-november-novel/ch3.md

 We both thought they were truly awful, just terrible.
 I tried asking myself why that was both of our reaction.
 It wasn't the color choices - they were common colors.
 It wasn't the arrangement of content or fonts, it was common, fairly by the book and easy to understand.

 I thought hard about what I didn't like about it.
 I asked him what the goals were.
 He said "something that was simple and intuitive for people to use".
-That's our problem!
+That intentionality and its lack of geometry is the problem!

 Broad-based descriptions like "simple and intuitive" are goals of any project, any creation, any thing - they are not things that are specific to some thing.